njmcode/nidc2021-textadv/README.md

 ### Location triggers

 A simple example is to make something happen if the player enters a location in possession of a certain item.
-The location's `onLocationVisit` callback can be used to make checks and changes to the game.
+A location's `onGoTo` callback can be used to perform logic when the player moves around.

 ```javascript
 const entryway = () => ({